Aller au contenu principal

 Where do locals eat?

 Ask a waiter near your hotel, a bookseller, a shop cashier.
-Every French person has two or three addresses they keep for friends.
+Every French person has two or three spots they save for friends.

 03In a shop